dev-scripts/prakashbhandari.com.np/content/posts/containerize-your-dotnet-web-application-with-docker.md

 If you don't have, please install form following link:
 1. Install docker form : https://docs.docker.com/engine/install/

+## Steps to Containerize .NET Web Application With Docker

 .NET 7.0 Web Application can be decorize in following steps.